pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 ## High Volatility

 The cryptocurrency markets at this point in time are extremely volatile.
-Let's say a merchant wants to sell some goods worth $8000 and according to the current BTC price, the buyer has to pay 1 BTC.
+Let's say a merchant sold some goods worth $8000 and according to the current BTC price, the buyer paid 1 BTC.
 Now, the merchant has an open position in BTC.
 He can either go in the market and quickly sell it and pay the broker/exchange fees of around 3-5% or it can carry forward the open position where he runs the risk of the currency